quicwg/base-drafts/draft-ietf-quic-recovery.md

 An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) and/or a threshold amount of time after the unacknowledged packet.
-Receipt of the ack indicates that a later packet was received, the reordering threshold provides some tolerance for reordering of packets in the network.
+Receipt of the ack indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of packets in the network.

 The RECOMMENDED initial value for kReorderingThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
+Spuriously declaring packets lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
 Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

 QUIC implementations may use time-based loss detection to deal with reordering.